3.2: Locating Credible Sources

 5. Locate, select, and organize relevant and accurate information drawn from a variety of sources appropriate to the task.

 Once you’ve selected the appropriate research methodology, your next task is to search for sources that can be taken seriously by your audiences and, in so doing, narrow down your topic.
-Research is largely a process of sorting out the wheat from the chaff, then processing that wheat into a wholesome product people will buy and digest.
-Appropriately using credible sources reflects well on your own credibility, whereas using suspicious sources—perhaps because they were the top results of a Google-search filtered by an algorithm informed by your search history, which may show that you haven’t been much concerned with quality sources—undermines your own authority.
+Research is largely a process of sorting out the wheat from the chaff, and then processing that wheat into a wholesome product people will buy and digest.
+Appropriately using credible sources reflects well on your own credibility, whereas using suspicious sources—perhaps because they were the top results of a Google search filtered by an algorithm informed by your search history, which may show that you haven’t been much concerned with quality sources—undermines your own authority.

 A research document full of dubious sources makes you look uneducated, lazy, flakey, or gullible at best, or at worst conniving and deceptive.
-We’re in an age that some have dubbed the “post-truth era” where “fake news” churned out by clickbait-driven edutainment outlets can be a major determining factor in the course of history (White, 2017).
+We’re in an age that some have dubbed the “post-truth era,” where “fake news” churned out by clickbait-driven edutainment outlets can be a major determining factor in the course of history (White, 2017).
 Building the critical-thinking skills to distinguish truth from lies, good ideas from bad, facts from propaganda, objective viewpoints from spin, and credible sources from dubious ones is not only an academic or civic duty but also key to our collective survival.
 Learning how to navigate these perilous waters is one of the most important skills we can learn in school.

-College or public libraries and their online databases are excellent places to find quality sources, and you should familiarize yourself with their features such as subject guides and advanced search filters.
+College or public libraries and their online databases are excellent places to find quality sources, and you should familiarize yourself with their features, such as subject guides and advanced search filters.
 Even libraries are populated by sources outside the realm of respectability, however, because they cater to diverse stakeholders and interests by being comprehensive, including entertainment materials in their collections.
 They also have holdings that are horribly out of date and only of historical interest.
 Whether in the library or on the open internet, the only real way to ensure that a source is worth using is to develop critical thinking skills in knowing what to look for in sorting the wheat from the chaff.

 3.2.1: Assessing the Credibility of Print Sources